hanaldo/biosim_servers/beesim_server/README.md

 5. Once this is done for every passive device, click “start game.”
 Play will start right away.

-## Steps for configuring a BeeSim game before start
+## Configuring a BeeSim game before start
-1. ...
+1. An example game file in MS Excel format is provided.
+To start a game with the file you just need to click “Create game from file” button and choose this file.

+2.

 ## Demos
 1) Start the BioSim Java server<br/>